giantswarm/docs/src/content/general/architcture/openstack/index.md

 One of the golden rules of Kubernetes is proper resource assignment.
 This is hard to do, especially for developers which are not used to profiling their applications under different scenarios.
 But the resource definition is a [key configuration](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) part that allows Kubernetes to schedule, limit, control and scale the applications.
 So our recommendation [is to define resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for most of your applications running in the clusters.
 That said, there is some controversy about defining CPU limits due to how Kernels manage the CPU quota assigned to the containers.
 There have been some fixes in the latest Kernel versions which improve the situation.
 To learn more, we encourage you to [check this Kubecon video](https://www.youtube.com/watch?v=UE7QX98-kO0) or talk to your Account Engineer.

-Further, to enforce the definition of resources, [Limit Ranges](https://kubernetes.io/docs/concepts/policy/limit-range/) helps to set the defaults once a user forgets to add those.
+Further, to enforce the definition of resources, [Limit Ranges](https://kubernetes.io/docs/concepts/policy/limit-range/) helps set the defaults if a user forgets to add those.
 At the same time, [Resource Quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) enables cluster operators to assign a predetermined amount of resources to each namespace.
 Thus, protecting other workloads.

 ## Cluster authentication